 The information on your Housing Application serves as a guide to match you with another person(s).

 Over the years, many incoming Barnard students have expressed anxiety about deciding whether to request a roommate or to be paired with a roommate(s) through our matching process.
 It may seem easier, or more comforting, to live with someone you know well, someone you have met during an Open House, or someone you met on Facebook.
 However, attending a particular high school or sharing a racial or religious background does not predict a successful roommate relationship.
 Our lifestyle questions on the Housing Application have proven to be an accurate predictor of successful roommate pairings.

 Students are strongly encouraged to be open to the roommate matching process, as it is a time-honored Barnard tradition that successfully matches students every year.
 Some students find that living with a person they knew prior to attending Barnard can be isolating, as they are less inclined to reach out and meet new people.
 Many students find that having a friend already on-campus who is not their roommate increases their social network.

-Requests specifying only one particular residence hall or type of accommodation cannot be considered, nor can roommate preference based upon race, ethnicity, religion, religious practices, sexual orientation, socioeconomic status, physical characteristic, or national origin.
+Requests specifying only one particular residence hall or type of accommodation cannot be considered, nor can roommate preference based upon race, ethnicity, national origin, religion, religious practices, sexual orientation, socioeconomic status, dietary preferences, physical abilities, and/or age.

 Living with a roommate(s) can be one of the most exciting parts of your first semester at Barnard; it can also be one of the most challenging.
-Everyone has her own habits and ways of approaching life.
+Everyone has their own habits and ways of approaching life.
 While sharing a room with others, there’s bound to be some tension now and then.